bijay135/docker-php-development/README.md

 docker-compose up -d
 ```

-`-d` flag means the task will run in deatached mode
+`-d` flag means the task will run in deattached mode

 To stop and remove all containers use the command :